bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 The application is developed in GO, so the static analysis is a little bit tricky.

 The binary has five options create/edit/print/delete a person and exit.
-There are no boundries on the application, it is possible to overflow any chunk, edit deleted chunks, etc.
+There are no boundries on the application, it is possible to overflow any chunk (heap overflow), edit deleted chunks (UAF), etc.

 ![app](pwn2_1.png)